ZhenkaiShou/Learning-to-Plan-in-Large-Domains-with-Deep-Neural-Networks/README.md

 This thesis aims to explore learning to plan in large domains with deep neural networks.
 The main contributions of this thesis include: (1) a literature survey on learning to plan; (2) proposing a new network architecture that learns from planning, combining this network with a planner, implementing and testing this idea in the game Othello.

 ### Neural Networks that Learn from Planning
+The neural network can evaluate a certain state by using not only the current state itself but also the planning result starting from that state.

 ## About this Repository